Enjoy 24/7 access to these FREE online resources with your library card!

 This site offers a variety of field trips live via YouTube Live, and students can ask questions of featured speakers via the comment bar.
 Sign up in advance to be a featured classroom and learn about all types of exploration professionals, from astrophysicists to shipwreck explorers.

 Available through the enormous collection at Google Arts and Culture, the American Jazz Museum centers on the neighborhood of 18th and Vine in Kansas City, MO, the center of black culture during the eras of reconstruction and segregation.
-The virtual field trip walks you through the history of jazz in Kansas City with objects of interest including original maps of the area, jazz programs, Bettye Abel’s stunning cloche hat, and even Bill Clinton’s saxophone.
+The virtual field trip walks you through the history of jazz in Kansas City with objects of interest, including original maps of the area, jazz programs, Bettye Abel’s stunning cloche hat, and even Bill Clinton’s saxophone.
 The collection also features an immersive 360-degree tour of the museum proper.
-There is also a chance to discover different forms of art from the website.
+There is also a chance to discover different art forms from the website.

 Mental Health For Teens:

 Disclaimer: All content found on the parklandlibrary.org, including text, images, audio, or other formats were created for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on parklandlibrary.org.